Appsmata/q2a/README.md

 Plugin Requests
 ---------------
-I can make custom plugins at a request.
+I can make custom plugins at a request or even improve existing ones for you.
 Simply do two things:
 - Add your plugin suggestion on [Plugin Requests](http://www.question2answer.org/qa/65702/plugin-requests-what-plugins-wish-have-developed-your-site)
 - Then mail me on: jaksiro@gmail.com